Table of Contents

 Herman was a profuse reader and used to enjoy working till the early hours of the morning.
 He was intensely interested in World affairs, so much so that he always owned the best of radio equipment with which he could pick up almost any radio station in the world.
 Accordingly he was a member of 'The South African Foundation', and various other informative organizations.

 Freemasonry.
-He became an Officer of the District Grand Lodge of the Transvaal, then he became a member of the Grand Lodge of England, Scotland, and Teloffs.
-He became a Knight of the White Pelican, a Knight of the Rose Criox, he attained the 33rd and last degree in the Scottish Rite and became the Sovereign Grand Inspector General of the Grand Lodge of South Africa.
-From there it is unknown whether he entered the Esoteric degrees or the Palladium via the 'Triangle Lodges' and through these, ultimately 'The Illuminati', although he was often away for long periods from home on 'Lodge business to Johannesburg'.
+He became an Officer of the District Grand Lodge of the Transvaal, and then he became a member of the Grand Lodge of England, Scotland, and Teloffs.
+He became a Knight of the White Pelican, a Knight of the Rose Croix.
+Eventually he was invited to the 33rd degree council of the Scottish rite and became the Sovereign Grand Inspector General of the Grand Lodge of South Africa.
+From there it is unknown whether he entered the esoteric degrees or the Palladium via the ’Triangle Lodges’ and through these, ultimately 'The Illuminati', although he was often away for long periods from home on 'Lodge business to Johannesburg'.
+All was secrecy.

 The Dynasty of the wool barons of Wakkerstroom was now in the hands of Matie and Johanna and their respective children.
 Little did Harry know that day what was brewing up in the future.
 He did not have to wait long as almost immediately a ten year long feud brewed up and blazed forth between the three brothers and Johanna.
 This feud can only be described as a Saga that could rival any soap opera hands down.
 One could be entirely forgiven

-for thinking that the players took their cues from the TV soap opera 'Dallas', that had just spewed forth on the relatively new South African Television at the time.
+For thinking that the players took there cues from the TV soap opera 'Dallas', that had just spewed forth on the relatively new South African Television at the time.
 Attorneys, intrigues, threats, manipulation, underhanded deals and family drama of incredible intensity earmarked each and every day ad nauseam.
 As the feud blazed forth so the money poured into the pockets of

 On Matie’s side of the family, Desbie, Matie’s eldest son continued farming in the Piet Retief area as he had always done.
 Her youngest son, Phil Joubert, took to farming cattle in Natal on some of his famous grandfather's cattle farms.
 Len Joubert, Matie's middle son however, after pursuing a successful career as a diplomat in Europe returned to settle on his grandfather Len’s headquarters in the Wakkerstroom area as a sheep farmer.
 By 1990 he was vice chairman of the Transvaal branch of the

-Today the 'Wool Barons' can be described as a group of embattled farmers, oppressed by a relentless drought and the economic state of a country undergoing profound change in a world where wool prices are as unpredictable as the climate, whether that climate be physical, economical or political.
-For more on that, especially the history, one need only to refer to Len's book on the Transvaal Wool farmers, entitled 'Transvaalse Wolboere - n' Historiese Oorsig van die Ontwikkeling van die Wolskaapbedryf in
+Today the 'Wool Barons' are but a distant memory.
+What remains, can be described as a group of embattled farmers, oppressed by intermittent drought and the political and economic state of a country undergoing profound change in a world where wool prices are as unpredictable as the climate, whether that climate be physical, economical or political.
+The politics of African land reform will undoubtedly be the final nail in the coffin.
+As a result, the main competition of the South African Wool Barons, the Australians, ultimately prevailed in the end.
+As a son of the Wool barons and now a naturalized Australian Izak can only say, what a waste!